-That day changed my thoughts on the emu business.
+That day changed my thoughts on staying in the emu business.

-The cost of the vet's bill, the rising cost of their food and the energy we were expending was nothing compared to the ominous idea of the harvesting.
+The cost of veterinary bills, the rising cost of their food, and the energy we were expending was nothing compared to the ominous idea of the harvesting.
 Getting fond of the birds and giving them names is not a good thing when they're destined to become food.
-Raised in the city with supermarkets, we had no true concept of where animal products came from and how they ended up on the grocer's shelf.
+Raised in a city with supermarkets, we had no true concept of where animal products came from and how they ended up on the grocer's shelf.
 Dealing with this was just not for us.

-The market for breeder pairs was declining.
-Sales of the red meat diminished for lack of a viable marketplace.
-Farmers had a surplus of stock.
-As a result, the price of breeder pairs plummeted to an all-time low.
+The market for breeder pairs was beginning to decline.
+There were more breeders and a surplus of birds which lowered the price.
+Potential sales of red meat faltered without a viable marketplace.
+The price of breeder pairs plummeted to an all-time low.

 © 2014 Peg Cole